Simran (film): Plot

-Praful Patel (Kangana Ranaut) is a young divorcee who lives with her parents and works in the housekeeping department in one of the five-star hotels of Atlanta, Georgia, USA.
+(Kangana Ranaut) is a young divorcee who lives with her parents and works in the housekeeping department in one of the five-star hotels of Atlanta, Georgia, USA.

 She shares a bitter relationship with her dad who is always blaming her for her mistakes in the past, instead of giving her moral support; so now, Praful wants to move out and buy her own house.

 She has applied for a loan and her loan gets pre-approved.
 In the meantime, Praful decides to go with her cousin on a trip to Las Vegas (her cousin pays for all tickets and accommodations).

 In Las Vegas, she plays baccarat for the first time and wins big in her first few rounds.
 She quickly gets addicted to the game.
 The next day, she returns to the casino but ends up losing not only the money she won the previous day but a large chunk of her savings also.

 Praful then returns to Atlanta after a week, only to find out that her bank application to the bank has been rejected as her credit rating is very low.
 Praful seeks her father's help but he insists that she should meet a young man named Sameer (Sohum Shah) who has been selected as her suitor.

 After meeting with the suitor, she has mixed feelings about marriage and agrees to get engaged.
 However, her addiction to gambling takes a toll on her and Praful gives her last shot to gambling and goes back to Vegas.

 Unfortunately, she ultimately loses all her savings so a private money lender spots Praful (who is now drunk) in the casino and offers her money.
 The drunk Praful – not in her right senses- takes $32,000 from the moneylender and in exchange gives him her driving license.

 Praful loses all that borrowed money (along with her hard-earned savings) and has to return penniless to her home.

 Praful tries to explain to her father her bad situation and needing his financial help, but in fear of retaliation and hostility, she is reluctant.
 Her parents want her to begin her wedding preparations and plans with Sameer, who by now gets impressed by her personality.